vegaprotocol/specs/specs/0032-governance.md

 ## APIs

-The core should exopse via core APIs:
+The core should expose via core APIs:
  - all the active proposals on the network
  - the current results for an active proposal or a proposal awaiting enactment